Cherreads

 "Trained by the Order, leader of a Cult, rogue bounty hunter, whatever!
 The Eye has always handled miscreants of all sorts.
 Don't sell yourselves short."

 Everyone smiled and nodded in agreement.
-The Zeta squad had completed many missions with a nearly perfect track record and was sufficiently equipped to take on any challenge.
+The Zeta Squad had completed many missions with a nearly perfect track record and was sufficiently equipped to take on any challenge.

 "What the hell do you mean by that?"
 Neil was clearly agitated now.
-His eyebrows were scrunched, and he leaned forward and rested his forearms on the table.
+His eyebrows were scrunched, as he leaned forward and rested his forearms on the table.
 "You could sense him just as well as any of us," he said.
 "Do you think he was more powerful than Marcus or me?"

 "Nope…"